zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/parameter-table-valued-parameter.md

 ## Description

 A Table-Valued Parameters (TVP) is a SQL Server feature that lets you pass an entire table as an input parameter for a Stored Procedure or Function.
+One of the best features of Dapper is its support for table-valued parameters.

+ - Table-valued parameters are a great way to improve performance when you're working with large amounts of data.
+ - With table-valued parameters, you can send multiple rows of data to the database in one shot.
+ - This can significantly reduce the amount of time that it takes to execute a query.

+To use table-valued parameters with Dapper, you need to create a custom type that maps to the data that you want to insert.

-TVP lets you pass a table to allow you to perform "IN" clause, massive insert, and a lot of more.
+TVP lets you pass a table to allow you to perform an "IN" clause, a massive insert, and a lot more.

 Here is an example that will seed customers to our Database:

 ### Step 1

-Let first, create the table.
+Now let's create our first table using Dapper and we will call it `Customer`.
+This table will have three columns: `CustomerID`, `Name`, and `Code`.

 ```csharp
 connection.Execute(@"